 We all have our own preferences when it comes to getting a good night's sleep.
-From perfecting your bedroom's climate to finding the best mattress for your preferences, the process behind sleep knows how to start a debate.
+From perfecting your bedroom's climate to finding the best pillow for your preferences, the process behind sleep knows how to start a debate.
 However, nothing kicks off a conversation quite like the most provocative question of all: How many pillows should you sleep with?

 The answer depends on your sleep position – with side sleepers making up the majority of the population (approximately 70%).
 But if you're a side sleeper with two (or more) pillows, you're making a mistake, according to those in the know.